First State of the Nation Address

 To create jobs, we will attract investments.
 To attract investments, we will attend to macro measures and concerns.

-In focusing on infrastructure, we will harness the private sector via the build-operate-and-transfer law.
-Our priorities include telecommunications facilities for high-speed productivity at low cost, roads to target tourist destinations, infrastructure for the modernization of agriculture, mass transport infrastructure for metro manila, and commuter and transport systems to disperse communities towards Subic-Clark and Calabarzon.
+In focusing on infrastructure, we will harness the private sector via the Build-Operate-Transfer Law.
+Our priorities include telecommunications facilities for high-speed productivity at low cost, roads to target tourist destinations, infrastructure for the modernization of agriculture, mass transport infrastructure for Metro Manila, and commuter and transport systems to disperse communities towards Subic-Clark and CALABARZON.